Findlay06/RZA-Application/README.md

 <!-- Includes -->
 ## Includes
-* Versions 1, 2, 3, 4 and 9 as they are the most significant.
+* Version 9 as the final version.
 * Changelog
 * Accessibility file
 * Attractions and Facilities file